botlabs-gg/yagpdb-docs-v2/content/learn/beginner/control-flow-1.md

 Try and recall the last example from the introduction of if-statements and notice how, despite us having multiple blocks of branching code, there's still only one `{{ end }}` action.

-Each control structure's start (`if`, `with`, etc.) must eventually have such a closing statement.
+Each control structure's start must eventually have such a closing statement.
 Not doing so will result in an error similar to `template: :XX: unexpected EOF`, where `:XX:` is the line number where the error occurred---an example shown above.

 If you're familiar with C-style programming languages, this concept will most likely strike you as the curly braces these languages use to denote code blocks.